php-webdriver/php-webdriver/README.md

   $session->orientation();

-## A few Element/Cookie/Session convenience exceptions.
+## A few Element/Cookie/Session/Window convenience exceptions.

 * To find elements, use element($using, $value) and elements($using, $value), where $using is the locator strategy ('xpath', 'id', 'name', etc)
 * Use getAllCookies(), setCookie($cookie_json), deleteAllCookies(), and deleteCookie($name)
+* To focus a window, use focusWindow($name)
 * Visit pages with open(), close the browser window with close()